MikeDaBird/Synapsis-AcerolaJam0Edition/README.md

 *Also, don't be surprised if after the jam I improve the character I made for this jam to make it available for cheap / free as a VRChat avatar base for the lols XvX*

 ## As part of the jam, this version of the game is posted publicly on GitHub (even if optional now) with all source files for the duration of the jam.
-I retain the right to all assets within this repository except for the Mixamo animations used and the font of the game.
+I retain the rights to all assets within this repository except for the Mixamo animations used and the font of the game.